gihrlk/trip-generator/README.md

 Download or clone the project from GitHub repo and navigate to the project's root directory.

 Project is created with SpringBoot Maven wrapper.
 To use the wrapper, you need JAVA_HOME system variable.
-If you already have Maven installed then, you can use it.
+If you already have Apache Maven installed then, you can use it.

 To execute the test cases using the Maven wrapper, run
 ##### mvnw test